 Colin loves to sing and dance while wearing a kilt, which is perfectly fine as he's a Scotland guide with a profound love for his country and its traditions.
-He also offers excursions to (and a blog about) New Zealand and Australia, which you can learn more about in our Guides' Marketplace.
+He also offers excursions to (and a blog about) New Zealand and Australia.
 Let's get to know this fine laddie, shall we?

 Colin, how did you get your start in traveling and guiding?